duangenquan/mxnet-face/README.md

 + An easy setup instructions
 + A demo for showing face attributes in camera streams
++ A docker image to run a simple test in images

 The testing environment is Ubuntu16.04.